ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 - Forward traceability (that is, to all documents spawned by the SRS).
 This depends upon each requirement in the SRS having a unique name or reference number.

 ## Joint preparation of the SRS
+The software development process should begin with supplier and customer agreement on what the completed software must do.
+This agreement, in the form of an SRS, should be jointly prepared.
+This is important because usually neither the customer nor the supplier is qualified to write a good SRS alone.

+- Customers usually do not understand the software design and development process well enough to write a usable SRS.
+- Suppliers usually do not understand the customer's problem and field of endeavor well enough to specify requirements for a satisfactory system.

+Therefore, the customer and the supplier should work together to produce a well-written and completely understood SRS.

 ## SRS evolution
 ## Prototyping
 ## Embedding design in the SRS